A Medical First, 20 Years Later

 In November 1989, Alyssa Smith lay sedated in a tiny bed at the University of Chicago children's hospital.
 Not yet 2 years old, she had undergone a surgery--the first of its kind--that drew an entire country's attention.
 Alyssa needed a new liver.
 However, at that time patients who required liver transplants had no other option but to wait for cadaver donors.
 This created an especially long waiting list for infants because they could only receive organs from other young donors closer to their size; adult livers were too large to fit their bodies.

 When Alyssa went on the transplant list in 1988--at less than a year old--the list had grown to 700 infants in the United States alone.
-Approximately one-third of all children, including half of all infants, placed on liver transplant waiting lists at the time died while waiting to get a donor organ, according to J. Richard Thistlethwaite, MD, professor of surgery and transplant surgeon at the University of Chicago.
+Approximately one-third of all children, including half of all infants, placed on liver transplant waiting lists at the time died while waiting to get a donor organ, according to J. Richard Thistlethwaite, MD, former professor of surgery and transplant surgeon at the University of Chicago.

 But Christoph Broelsch, MD, then chief of the liver surgery service, was working on an idea that might take some pressure off those waiting lists.
 A few years before Alyssa's surgery, he became the first surgeon in the United States to transplant a section of a deceased donor's liver into a child.
 His next project: to split a cadaver liver in two and transplant the halves into separate children.
 Again, the operation proved successful.